 Ferreira boasts an intimate and upscale interior with its long bar, signature wall of broken, colorful dishes and open-concept kitchen on the mezzanine level.
 The place is perfectly suited for a special occasion or for plain people-watching.

 The menu revolves around Portuguese seafood dishes; some are classics while others are updated versions.
 It also includes some meat dishes and surf & turf combos.
-For TASTE MTL, we had a choice of two starters, two mains and one dessert, all of which we sampled.
+For TASTE MTL (MTLaTABLE in French), we had a choice of two starters, two mains and one dessert, all of which we sampled.

 "Yuzu and fresh coriander".
 The fish was succulent and the yuzu dressing added a nice citrusy flavor, while the julienned radishes added some crunchiness.
 A very balanced dish, both flavor- and texture-wise.
 We just wish there was a little more of it.